 - Provides on-site and in-field technical assistance as well as referrals to transportation experts to answer questions and provide guidance.

 - Loans road management tools to agencies; such as retro-reflectometers for sign study, traffic counting cards for traffic studies and radar guns for speed studies.

 - Maintains a lending library of video tapes, software, publications and digital resources.

 - Publishes a quarterly newsletter to provide readers with helpful ideas, announce upcoming training opportunities, and introduce the field's latest technological advances.

 The Nebraska LTAP program is funded through the Federal Highway Act and small course fees.
-The program is sponsored by the Nebraska Department of Roads, the Nebraska Division of the Federal Highway Administration and the University of Nebraska-Lincoln Extension.
+The program is sponsored by the Nebraska Department of Transportation, the Nebraska Division of the Federal Highway Administration and the University of Nebraska-Lincoln Extension.